Answering all your questions about getting into medical school

 How many medical schools can I apply to via UCAS?

 You can apply to 4 medical schools via UCAS.
 It’s good to choose your universities wisely, making sure you have insurance options with entry requirements you’re more confident achieving.
 You should also do your best to attend open days before you set your mind on your 4 university options.
-Choosing universities is not always straightforward, so use our medical school matcher to find universities based on your predicted grades.
 In some cases, you may have the option of 5 university options, if the 5th course is in a similar field and offers the possibility of conversion to the MBBS course after the first year.

 When should I start receiving university offers?